What is New Work?

 This can be achieved by enabling everyone to work self-organized and to pursue personal goals that intrinsically motivate them.
 In order to achieve this, the right structures must be created.
 Organizational hierarchies should be dismantled and organizations should transform themselves into a network organization, since control and micromanagement of tasks destroy self-organization and thus one cannot pursue one's own goals.

 So that employees can pursue their own goals and thus intrinsically motivate themselves, appropriate framework conditions must be created.
-Objectives and Key Results (OKRs), for example, can make a contribution to this.
+The OKR framework, for example, can make a contribution to this.
 A management framework that allows goals to be set both bottom up and top down.
 This mutual goal-setting process enables identification with the goals and can at the same time provide intrinsic motivation.

 Finally, the way of thinking about leadership has to change.
 The task of a manager is no longer simply to delegate tasks in order to control them afterwards.
 He should act like a coach and mentor.
 Modern leadership consists of self-organized teams, which are empowered and supported by leaders.